Plant Omega-3s Reduce Heart Attacks

-Two large research reviews by medical scientists have determined that omega-3 fatty acids from plants reduce the incidence of heart disease and heart attacks while fish oil has only a slight (“insignificant”) effect.
+Two large research reviews by medical scientists have determined that omega-3 fatty acids from plants reduce the incidence of heart disease and heart attacks while fish oil has only a slight (“insignificant”) effect, according to the researchers.

 The most recent study focusing on the omega-3 fatty acid alpha-linolenic acid (ALA) comes from researchers at Harvard Medical School along with several other prestigious universities.
 The researchers analyzed 27 clinical trials that studied 251,049 human subjects.
 The studies included over 15,000 heart attacks and other cardiovascular events.

 The cardiovascular events were cross-referenced against either supplementation or blood levels of ALA.
 In total, increased consumption of alpha-linolenic acid omega-3 fatty acids resulted in a 14% total reduction of heart attacks and associated cardiovascular events.
 And as trends were pooled and examined with ALA blood biomarkers, the reduction in cardiovascular events was as high as 20%.